-The Cricut Mini relied exclusively on using Cricut Craft Room, a computer program which no longer functions.
+The Cricut Mini relied exclusively on using Cricut Craft Room, a computer program that no longer functions.
 The Circuit Mini is obsolete.

 The Cricut Imagine machines use a special cutting mat with a white border and black registration marks that the machine will read prior to cutting your printed images with precision and accuracy.
 The Imagine machine was unable to read any other mats.

 Cricut Cake was specifically designed to cut edible material, including gum paste, frosting sheets, and more.
 As such, it was designed with parts made of food-safe material.
 In fact, any part of the machine that touches food was made of food-safe material.

 The Cricut Create machine was designed to function with the Cricut® cartridges as a standalone machine.

 The Cricut Personal/V1 machine was designed to function with the original Cricut cartridges as a standalone machine.